daotl/openpaas-esn/doc/develop.md

 ESN_HOST="172.17.0.1" ESN_PATH="$PWD" docker-compose -f ./docker/dockerfiles/dev/docker-compose.yml up
 ```

-> You can save the above command (using an alias for example with an absolute path to the file) as you will need to run it everytime you need to start the containers.
+> You can save the above command (using an ali as for example with an absolute path to the file) as you will need to run it everytime you need to start the containers.

 > The ESN_HOST variable is used by containers to access the API of the ESN that you will run locally (This is the case for SabreDAV for example).
 This is useful when working on non Linux host since docker containers can not reach localhost since they run in a virtual machine.
 `172.17.0.1` is for linux-based systems, on OS X and windows enter the docker-machine IP (default machine is accessible at `192.168.99.100`)